 BFood's holding company, Berjaya Group Berhad ("BGroup") effectively holds the worldwide KRR franchise following BGroup's acquisition of KRR International Corp, USA in April 2008.
-As at 30 June 2020, there are a total of 77 KRR restaurants across Malaysia including the first KRR restaurant in Terengganu.
+As at 30 June 2021, there are a total of 75 KRR restaurants across Malaysia including the first KRR restaurant in Terengganu.

-KRR still stays true to its philosophy of serving up wholesome, hearty meals in all their menu offerings.
-Their rotisserie-roasted chicken is complemented by a variety of hot and cold sides and KRR's famously delicious muffins, salads, pastas, soup, desserts and an effervescent array of creative beverages - all served in a friendly and comfortable environment.
+KRR stays true to its philosophy of serving up wholesome, hearty meals in its menu offerings.
+Its rotisserie-roasted chicken is complemented by a variety of hot and cold sides, its famously delicious muffins, salads, pastas, soup, desserts and an effervescent array of creative beverages - all served in a friendly and comfortable environment.
 All KRR restaurants serve their customers in a full service, mid-casual dining setting providing customers with a wholesome dining experience.